School of Communication & Journalism

 MDIA 3970 SPECIAL TOPICS (3) AAB.
 3. Topics in Media Studies at the intermediate level.
 Course may be repeated for a maximum of 6 credit hours.

-MDIA 4200 CULTURAL HISTORY OF BROADCASTING (3) LEC.
+MDIA 4200 TV HISTORY (3) LEC.
 2. LAB.
 2. Pr.
 (MDIA 3300 or MDIA 3303) and (CMJN 2100 or CMJN 2103).
-This course examines the social, political, industrial and cultural forces behind the development of U.S.broadcasting.
-We will consider broadcasting as an industry, cultural form, art form, and social institution.
+An examination of the development and evolution of U.S. television broadcasting as an art form, industry and social institution from the early twentieth century to the present day.

 MDIA 4210 POPULAR CULTURE STUDIES (3) LEC.
 3. Pr.
 (MDIA 3300 or MDIA 3303 or RTVF 3300 or RTVF 3303) and (CMJN 2100 or CMJN 2103).
 Examines myths, icons, rituals, heroes, celebrities, genres, narratives, stereotypes as experienced and presented within communication processes.
 Declared major in AGCO, COMM, JRNL, JRSP, MDIA or PRCM.